jtorde/planning_worlds_gazebo/Readme.md

 rosrun planning_worlds_gazebo create_random_forest
 ```

-The cylinders will start to polulate the world with the density specified in `create_random_forest.cpp`.
+The cylinders will start to populate the world with the density specified in `create_random_forest.cpp`.